ballerina-platform/ballerina-dev-website/learn/guides/generating-code-documentation.md

 # ...
 ```

-When you write documentation, you can use the markdown documentation syntax given above.
-For example,
+When writing the documentation for Ballerina APIs, you can use the standard markdown documentation syntax as shown below.

 ```ballerina
 # Provides the HTTP actions for interacting with an HTTP server.
 Apart from the standard